 Faith in God's Power

 The religious leaders of Israel did not consider themselves friends of Jesus.
 He was a danger to their authority over the people.
 Although the Romans had conquered the country, they allowed the religious establishment to rule the Jewish society on the condition that they obeyed Roman laws, paid Roman taxes and prevented any subversion against Rome.
 However, wherever Jesus went, a crowd of people followed Him and questioned the official 'spiritual authorities'.
-Eventually they feared losing the right to rule if they lost control of the people - that fear led them to ask the Romans to execute Jesus.
+Eventually they feared losing the right to rule if they lost control of the people - that fear led them to ask the Romans to execute Jesus (John 11:48-53).